The Fourth Alabama Painting by Don Troiani

 Acknowledgements

-Ron Field, an expert on United States military history, Harry Smeltzer, author of the Bull Runnings blog and Deanne Blanton, National Archives Library, Washington D. C.
+Special thanks to Ron Field, an expert on United States military history, Harry Smeltzer, author of the Bull Runnings, and Deanne Blanton, National Archives Library, Washington, D. C, for their generous assistance.

 A Compilation of the Official Records of the Union and Conferderate Armies

-Harry Smeltzer, host of Bull Runnings, lives just outside Pittsburgh, Pennsylvania.
-He earned an undergraduate degree at The Pennsylvania State University and a graduate degree from the Katz School of the University of Pittsburgh.
+Harry Smeltzer, author of Bull Runnings, lives just outside Pittsburgh, Pennsylvania.
+He earned an undergraduate degree at The Pennsylvania State University and a graduate degree from the Katz School of the University of Pittsburgh, Pittsburgh, Allegheny County, Pennsylvania.
 He has been published in the Civil War Times and is also a contributing writer and book reviewer for America’s Civil War magazine, both part of the Weider History Group.
-He is on the board of directors of the Save Historic Antietam Foundation and has been hosting Bull Runnings since November 2006.
+He is on the board of directors of the Save Historic Antietam Foundation and has been the author of Bull Runnings since November 2006 (See Bull Runnings, A Journal of the Digitization of a Civil War ).

 If you have information regarding brigade or company assignments and/or organisation please contact Jonathan Soffe at info@firstbullrun.co.uk.